Devi Gharti Magar

-Devi Gharti Magar (देवी घर्ती मगर) is Nepali folk singer.
+Devi Gharti Magar (देवी घर्ती मगर) is a Nepali folk singer.
 She was born in Ramuwa village of Baglung district Nepal.
 She married Raju Dhakal on 2008.
 She meet Dhakal on 2004 in Folk Duet program.
 She was elected as open central member of "Lok Dohori Pratisthan" (Folk Duet Academy) in 2019.

 Awards

 Her 2017 Panche baja song "Oralima Bar" was written by Sharad pandey and sung by Pandey and Devi Gharti Magar herself.
 In 2020 she along with Ramji Khand came up with the song "Dui mutuko bandhan".
 Same year she released the song "takine aaina".